10 hours | 10 CEs

 Describe how cognitive factors can be utilized to make forensic experts’ work more efficient

 Describe the pitfalls and errors that can occur in forensic decision making

 Describe the Factors / Powers that influence the mind of the forensic evaluator

 Describe the Dror HEP Hierarchy of Expert Performance

 Describe the process of Chunking

 Itiel Dror, PhD

 Dr. Itiel Dror is a cognitive neuroscientist who received his Ph.D. at Harvard (1994) in the area of cognitive factors in human expert performance.
-Since his Ph.D. over twenty years ago, Dr. Dror has been researching this area and has published over 100 peer-reviewed articles specifically looki...
+Since his Ph.D. over twenty years ago, Dr. Dror has been researching this area, and has published over 100 peer-reviewed articles specifically looking a...

 1. Overview of the Issue of Cognitive Bias